rolfkleef/zim-plantuml/README.md

 * Put it somewhere in your path and make it executable

 * Fork or download this repo.
-* Put `plantuml` somewhere in your path.
+* Put `plantuml` somewhere in your path and make it executable.
-* Put `my-style.plantuml` in the same directory, and adapt as you like.
+* Put `my-style.plantuml` in the same directory, and adapt as you like for your default style settings.
-* Copy or symlink the Zim plugin
+* Copy or symlink the Zim plugin:

 On Ubuntu:

   `sudo cp zim-plugin/plantumleditor.py /usr/lib/python2.7/dist-packages/zim/plugins`

-* Close all Zim instances, and restart it.
+* Close all Zim instances, and restart Zim.
 Under menu Edit > Preferences, you should be able to enable the plugin now.